Daimler to pay Nokia patent fees, ending legal fight

 The end of the dispute means a German court's request to the Luxembourg-based Court of Justice, Europe's highest, last year for guidance on the issue will be moot.

-Audi, Bentley, BMW, Mini, Porsche, Rolls Royce, Seat, Skoda, Volkswagen and Volvo are already paying patent fees to Nokia.
+Audi, Bentley, BMW (BMWG.DE), Mini, Porsche, Rolls Royce, Seat, Skoda, Volkswagen (VOWG_p.DE) and Volvo (VOLVb.ST) are already paying patent fees to Nokia.

 ($1 = 0.8179 euros)